Japan

 A beautiful sunny morning start from Shiraoi Campsite including a couple of steep mountain climbs to really warm up the legs!

-Stopping off for a game of PARK GOLF just added to a wonderful day of Incredible-pedals!
+Stopping off for a game of PARK GOLF just added to a wonderful day of incredible-pedals!

 Above - Lake Toya